EMPLOYMENT LAW NEWS

 Canada’s Federal Minimum Wage

-The federal minimum wage is adjusted annually based on the country’s annual average consumer price index (CPI) from the previous calendar year.
+The federal minimum wage is adjusted annually based on the country’s average consumer price index (CPI) from the previous calendar year.

 Alberta